A 7:30 a.m. kickoff and a fresh pot of coffee

 NBC, USA Network and Peacock: who shows what

-NBCUniversal holds the exclusive US rights to all 380 Premier League matches through the 2027-28 season, paid for at roughly $450 million per year [verify: $450M/yr].
+NBCUniversal holds the exclusive US rights to all 380 Premier League matches through the 2027-28 season.
 The coverage splits three ways.
 A handful of marquee matches each season — usually around 10 to 12, mostly at the 12:30 p.m.
 ET Saturday slot — air free over-the-air on the main NBC network.
 About 30 matches air on USA Network on cable.
 Everything else, which is to say the majority of the season, streams exclusively on Peacock.

-Peacock Premium costs $7.99 per month [verify: $7.99] with ads, or $13.99 [verify: $13.99] for the ad-free Premium Plus tier.
+Peacock Premium costs $10.99 per month with ads, or $16.99 for the ad-free Premium Plus tier.
 Either tier includes every Premier League match not shown on NBC or USA Network, every NBC and USA simulcast on-demand within minutes of full-time, and the full season archive going back several years.
 Peacock also carries pre-match and post-match analysis from the Premier League Mornings studio in Stamford, Connecticut, with a roster including Rebecca Lowe, Robbie Earle, Robbie Mustoe and Tim Howard that has, over the past decade, become the standard for English-language Premier League studio coverage anywhere in the world.

 If you want every match, you need Peacock.
-The math is uncomplicated: $7.99 a month for ten months of the regular season is just under $80 for the entire campaign — cheaper than a single seat at a Big Ten football game.
+The math is uncomplicated: $10.99 a month for ten months of the regular season is about $110 for the entire campaign — cheaper than a single seat at a Big Ten football game.
 Peacock streams on every modern device: iOS, Android, Apple TV, Roku, Amazon Fire TV, Chromecast, smart TVs from Samsung, LG, Vizio and Hisense, the Xbox and PlayStation, and the web.

 Free options and free-to-air matches